-For example, you might see that you’ve earned thousands of clicks on a blog article and automatically assume that it’s your top-performing post, but would you still consider it a top-performing article if the bounce rate was incredibly high and people only spent an average of five seconds on the page?
+For example, you might see that you’ve earned thousands of clicks on a blog article and automatically assume that it’s your top-performing post.
+But would you still consider it a top-performing article if it had an incredibly high bounce rate and people only spent an average of five seconds on the page?

 Let’s say you’ve been running two ad campaigns for over a month — one running at $3.50 cost per click (CPC) and the other at $1.
 You check in on them daily and are growing to favor the $1 CPC ad for obvious reasons; you’re spending less than a third of the money on clicks for this campaign.

-Dig Deeper: Look at Your Ad ROI
+Dig deeper: Look at your ad ROI

-Once the initial shock of halted sales wears off, you pull up all the numbers to compare the two ad sets in more depth.
+Once the initial shock of halted sales wears off, you pull up all the numbers to compare the two ad sets in depth.
 Here’s what you find:

 The seemingly more expensive ad was actually bringing in more leads — at nearly half the cost per lead.
 So you decide to dig deeper.
 Did they turn into customers?

 The number you should have been calculating all along was return on investment (ROI).
 Here’s how to calculate it:

-It’s a Date
+It’s a date

-While a high email open rate is a good sign, it’s not a definitive answer for whether your email was a success or failure.
+While a high email open rate is a good sign, it’s not a definitive answer to whether your email was a success or failure.
 Think about your own inbox: How many emails do you open up just to clear your notifications?

 1) Why am I sending out emails in the first place?